-Fetch the logs of a container -f, --follow=false Follow log output --since="" Show logs since timestamp -t, --timestamps=false Show timestamps --tail="all" Number of lines to show from the end of the logs
+Fetch the logs of a container --details Show extra details provided to logs -f, --follow=false Follow log output --since="" Show logs since timestamp -t, --timestamps=false Show timestamps --tail="all" Number of lines to show from the end of the logs

 NOTE: this command is available only for containers with

 docker logs command batch-retrieves logs present at the time of execution.

 docker logs --follow command will continue streaming the new output from

 Passing a negative number or a non-integer to